 Aboard train - Settle into life aboard the train as it plies its way east across the Chita Oblast, where the taiga gives way to rolling meadows and woodland.
 Passing rivers, towns and a variety of countryside, the train enters Russia’s Far East region between Chitinskaya and Amur Oblasts.
 This is also where Siberia officially ends and the Russian Far East begins.
 Via Kharbarovsk, the train pushes on, sometimes within 10km of the Chinese border.

-Arriving into Vladivostok in the evening on day 16, you've reached the end of the Trans-Siberian line.
-Transfer to your hotel and the next 2 days are free to explore the city.
+Arriving into Vladivostok on the morning of day 17 you've reached the end of the Trans-Siberian line.
+Transfer to your hotel and spend two days at leisure exploring the city.
 Alternatively enjoy a city tour with lunch on day 17, visiting Vladivostok port and the S-56 decommissioned submarine which sank 10 enemy ships in its day, and an excursion to Vladivostok Fortress.

 Overnight: Vladivostok | Breakfast x 2